COSMO-SkyMed Second Generation

 Table 3: Overview of spacecraft parameters

-Launch: The first satellite of the CSG constellation, CSG-1, will be launched in 2018/19 with a Soyuz vehicle, followed by a second satellite, CSG-2 with a Vega C vehicle, one year later — from the Guiana Space Center in French Guiana.
-13)
+Launch: The first satellite of the CSG constellation, CSG-1, is scheduled for 17 December 2019 with an Arianespace Soyuz vehicle, followed by a second satellite, CSG-2 with a Vega C vehicle, one year later — from the Guiana Space Center in French Guiana.
+The Soyuz 2-1b (Soyuz ST-B) rocket will use a Fregat upper stage.
+Delayed from Oct.
+15 and November.
+13) 14) 15)

 Orbit: Circular sun-synchronous dawn-dusk orbit, nominal altitude = 619.6 km, inclination = 97.86º, period = 97.1 min, with LTAN (Local Time of Ascending Node) at 6:00 hours (dawn/dust orbit), 14.8125 rev./day (or 14 13/16).
 All spacecraft of the SAR constellation will be positioned in the same orbital plane.